ldesi/virtualization_technologies_course/1_full_virtualization/README.md

 ```
 # virt-manager
 ```
-The steps to follow are similar to the ones seen before for Basic usage section.
+The steps to follow are similar to the ones seen before for the Basic usage section.

 ## Use _virsh_

 To install a new VM by command line you can use the _virt-install_ command.
 The following command starts the installation of Ubuntu (as before) in a VM with 4 vCPU, 1Gb RAM, IDE disk of 5Gb, and a TAP device (backend) on network bridge _virbr0_ (default bridge).
-We enable also QEMU/KVM acceleration by ``--accelerate``flag.
+We enable also QEMU/KVM acceleration by ``--accelerate`` flag.

 Before starting VM installation, if you want to get some details about _virbr0_ network bridge, you can list the current network list and get info about it:
 ```